-Voice User Interfaces (VUI) like Amazon Alexa and Google Assistant are designed differently from screen-first interfaces for many reasons — the main one being that the principles of spoken communication differ from those of written communication.
+Voice User Interfaces (VUI) like most smart home devices such as Amazon Alexa and Google Assistant are designed differently from screen-first interfaces for many reasons — the main one being that the principles of spoken communication differ from those of written communication.
 Because of that, UX designers cannot approach voice-first interfaces the same way they do screen-first interfaces.

 How and why should they be done differently?
 Let’s dive into some of the best practices in voice design.

 According to Amazon’s Alexa Design Guide, voice user interfaces should be four things — adaptable, personal, relatable, and available.
 Both Amazon’s guide and Google Assistant’s Conversation design guide stress that voice-first skills should be natural and user-centric for a seamless experience.

 Here’s a breakdown of the best practices in designing user experiences for voice user interfaces.

 Language is dynamic.
 Let’s say a user wants to make a call, they can say “Call X”, “Ring X”, “Get X on the phone”, or a thousand more other variations that can be matched to the same “Call” intent.
 Your skill must be able to pick up on key details in varied utterances, even if there are multiple embedded in a single answer.

 Sometimes, to save time, users may string multiple pieces of information in a single command or response to a question.
 For example, if one says…

 “Set a reminder for my interview with Snappymob at 3pm tomorrow.”